Triply charmed baryons mass decomposition from lattice QCD: Formalism

-From the expression in Section.~\ref{Mass decomposition from the QCD EMT}, we can calculate the hadron mass $M$, the quark mass $\langle H_{M} \rangle$ and the renormalized quark momentum fraction $\langle x \rangle_{q}^{R}$ (the following denoted as $\langle x \rangle_{q}$ for convenience) of a hadron state.

-Refer to the basic operator of the $\Omega$ baryon~\cite{CLQCD:2015bgi}, the basic structure of the triply charmed baryon operator is as follows:
+The components of the mass decomposition can be extracted from the corresponding two-point and three-point correlation functions.
+To construct the correlation function for the triply charmed baryon, similar to the Omega baryon~\citep{CLQCD:2015bgi}, we use the operator for the triply charmed baryon as:

-$C=\gamma_{2}\gamma_{4}$ is the $C$-parity operator; $\alpha$, $\beta$, $\gamma$ represent the Dirac indices; $a$, $b$, $c$ are the color indices; and $T$ is the transpose operator.
-In order to get the baryon operator with definite $P$ parity, we introduce the $P$ parity projector:
+where $C=\gamma_{2}\gamma_{4}$ is the $C$-parity operator; $\alpha$, $\beta$, $\gamma$ represent the Dirac indices; $a$, $b$, $c$ are the color indices; and $T$ is the transpose operator.
+To project onto a definite parity, we use the following parity projection operator: